mlomb/chat-analytics/docs/PIPELINE.md

 During processing, incoming objects from the parser can be:
 * `PGuild`, `PChannel` and `PAuthor`: they are added to an [IndexedMap](/pipeline/process/IndexedMap.ts) and an index is assigned to them if their ID hasn't been seen before.
 Subsequent processing will query the index by ID to only store the index.
 * `PMessage`: each message is added to a processing queue in its corresponding [`ChannelMessages`](/pipeline/process/ChannelMessages.ts) (each channel has its own).
 This class handles duplicate messages and overlapping in input files.
 At some point, the queue will be split into groups of messages that were sent by the same author (PMessageGroup) and passed to the [`MessageProcessor`](/pipeline/process/MessageProcessor.ts) for processing that will have to return a [`Message`](/pipeline/process/Types.ts) array for each group.
 The `MessageProcessor` class handles tokenization, language detection and sentiment computation.
-It inserts the data back into the data stores in the `DatabaseBuilder` instance (words, emojis, mentions, etc.).
+It inserts the data back into the data stores in the `DatabaseBuilder` instance (words, emoji, mentions, etc.).

 After all input files have been processed, it sorts some data stores (IndexedMaps) based on the number of messages.
 Since this changes all indexes, we have to remap the old indexes to the new ones.
 Also, it filters out some data we don't want to keep.
 Unfortunately, it also means deserializing and serializing all messages again.